-More than 400 of Carole’s compositions have been recorded by over 1,000 artists, earning six Grammy awards.
+More than 400 of King’s compositions have been recorded by over 1,000 artists and earning six Grammy awards.
 Many audience members were surprised at the sheer number of songs she composed.

-The book was written by Tony and Academy Award-nominee Douglas McGrath, directed by Marc Bruni with high-energy choreography by Josh Prince.
+The book, written by Tony and Academy-Award nominee Douglas McGrath, is directed by Marc Bruni with high-energy choreography by Josh Prince.
 Outstanding set design that moves with total precision was by Derek McLane.

 This National Tour of Beautiful, featured the excellent Sarah Bockel as Carole King.
 Bockel’s sheer energy and enthusiasm was absolutely infectious.
 Her beautiful voice and pure joy had the audience celebrating her triumphs and sharing her pain.